PankajPt/VidTube/README.md

 ```

 ### Future Enhancements
+#### Video Streaming: Watch videos with smooth playback using progressive streaming.
+#### Comments and Likes: Engage with video content through comments and likes.
+#### Search and Filter: Find videos using keywords, tags, and categories.
+#### Responsive Design: Optimized for mobile, tablet, and desktop devices.
 #### Add playlists, watch-history and subscriptions.
 #### Enable live streaming functionality.
 #### Integrate video analytics for creators.